dmpop/note-jotter/README.md

-# Scratch that
+# Note jotter

-Scratch that is a minimalist note-taking tool written in PHP.
-Scratch that stores content is in a plain text file.
+Note jotter is a minimalist note-taking tool written in PHP.
+Note jotter stores content is in a plain text file.
 The editor create a backup copy of the text file on each save.

 ## Dependencies